 - likely to visualize more than think in words

-Recent research suggests that the left brain vs. right brain theory is not correct.
+Research suggests that the left brain vs. right brain theory is not correct.
 While specific parts of the brain do dominate the processing of different mental tasks, there is typically no overall dominant side.

 Differences in the left and right brain hemisphere function exist in:

-Left- and right-handed people use the left and right brain differently.
+Left- and right-handed people use the left and right sides of their brains differently.
 For example, a left-handed person uses their right brain for manual tasks and vice versa.